pnegi99/PYRA/README.md

 # PYRA
-An adaptive math learning web app for students to practice BODMAS operations.
-The app adjusts question difficulty based on student performance (time, correctness) and facial emotion (happy, sad, neutral) using real-time sentiment analysis.
+An intelligent and engaging web application that helps students learn BODMAS (Brackets, Order, Division, Multiplication, Addition, Subtraction) math operations.
+The app adapts to the student’s learning pace using performance metrics and sentiment analysis to personalize the difficulty level of problems.